 We are seeing record setting infections, with the average for the past week topping 100,000 new daily cases reported and total reported cases now more than 10 million nationwide.
 These infection rates signal renewed stress on our health care system as we enter the winter months with the virus more likely to spread from indoor transmissions.

-This is proof that the crisis is far from over and that is why FAH is leading an effort with 29 other major health care organizations in asking Congressional leaders to extend the moratorium on the Medicare sequester through the end of the public health emergency (PHE).
+This is proof that the crisis is far from over and that is why FAH is leading an effort with more than 30 other major health care organizations in asking Congressional leaders to extend the moratorium on the Medicare sequester through the end of the public health emergency (PHE).

 This financial lifeline is vital to all caregivers – from those on the front lines of the COVID fight to the primary care doctors treating common illnesses.